America's Wetland Foundation: Related organizations

 AWF sponsored educational and restoration programs, such as the America's WETLAND Conservation Corps, which was a partnership between the America's WETLAND Foundation and the Louisiana State University AgCenter.
 This AmeriCorps program, operating in conjunction with LSU AgCenter, placed members at sites throughout Louisiana to coordinate hands-on coastal restoration projects that include vegetative plantings, restorative interventions, community wide cleanups, and hands-on education projects for volunteers and communities in an effort to promote stewardship and conservation, raising public awareness of the negative impact that the erosion of Louisiana's wetlands has on the state, national and worldwide ecosystems.

 An AWF related organization, "Women of the Storm", (WOS) was created following Hurricanes Katrina and Rita.
 The WOS is composed of 140 New Orleans area volunteers who advocate for members of Congress to visit hurricane-damaged areas.
 As of January 2009, their efforts have resulted in 57 Senators and 147 Representatives witnessing damaged areas first hand.

 America's Energy Coast is an AWF related organization which joins the Gulf Coast energy producing states of Louisiana, Mississippi, Alabama, and Texas together to develop common solutions to ensure a sustainable coastal environment and the inextricably linked activities critical to the nation's energy and economic security.
 Its "Accord for a New Sustainability For America's Energy Coast" is a living framework of shared principles where its disparate member groups have come to consensus.
 The group claims its format "will yield technology and solutions best practices, and policy recommendations at all levels of government."

-Awards and endorsements

-The America's WETLAND Campaign won over 45 awards such as MarCom Creative Awards, Southern Growth Innovator Award, Spotlight Awards, Summit Creative Award, Telly Award, Videographer Award, National Association of Government Communicators Award, Communicator Award, and the League of American Communications Professionals for top 50 publicity campaigns.

-The Houma Courier endorsed the accomplishments of the campaign, saying in an editorial, "Looking back to six years ago, when the America's Wetland Foundation was kicked off, it is easy to see how many real improvements have been made in our coastal challenges and how many of those challenges remain unabated.
-But this much is clear: Much of the progress that has been made can be directly or indirectly attributed to the America's Wetland and the vital work it is doing on our behalf."

-The 2007 Miss Louisiana USA winner Elizabeth McNulty worked with America's WETLAND Foundation as well as the America's WETLAND Conservation Corps.